Issara Kachaiwong: Career

 At the 2010 ACBS Asian Snooker Championship Kachaiwong beat Mohammad Sajjad from Pakistan 7–3 in the final to become the champion and regained his tour card for the 2010–11 season.
-Once again he struggled for results, his best performance coming at the China Open where he reached the final qualifying round.
+At the China Open where he reached the final qualifying round.
 He finished the season 87th in the world rankings and failed to retain his place on the tour.